sepsis-omics/tutorials/docs/modules/snippy/index.md

 ## View Snippy output in JBrowse

-- Go to <ss>Statistics and Visualisation &rarr; Graph/Display Data &rarr; JBrowse genome browser</ss>.
+- Go to the Galaxy tools panel, and use the search box at the top to search for "JBrowse".

 - Under <ss>Reference genome to display</ss> choose *Use a genome from history*.